kubernetes/enhancements/keps/sig-storage/3314-csi-differential-snapshot/README.md

-The original `DifferentialSnapshot` resource can be retrieved by using the identifier (namespace and name) embedded in the URL path, in case there are user-provided input parameters to be included in the GRPC request.
+The original `DifferentialSnapshot` resource can be retrieved by using the identifier (namespace and name) embedded in the URL path, in case there are user-provided input parameters which need to be included in the GRPC request.

 It is the storage provider's CSI plugin responsibility to call the provider's CBT endpoint and manage the in-between authentication and authorisation